redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/active-directory/1.4-adding-chart-to-argocd/README.md

 After a few moments, the application will show Synced:
 ![ArgoCD Synced](../.images/argocd-synced.png)

-And within the OpenShift Console, new virtual machines will appear:
+And within the OpenShift Console, new virtual machines will be provisioned.
+To review them, access the OpenShift web console, and naviate to **Virtualization** > **VirtualMachines**:
 ![OCP New Virtual Machines](../.images/ocp-new-virtual-machines.png)

 ---